-You can apply for scholarships in different ways.
+You may apply for scholarships in different ways.
 There are Animal Science Department scholarships for which you would apply directly through the department.
-Applications are available to download below.
 The campus wide scholarships are administered through the UC Davis Scholarship Office.
 You must apply using the general scholarship application form and submit a letter of recommendation and essay to the Scholarship Office by early December for the following academic year.
 Please contact the Scholarship Office for exact date each year.
 To be considered for the campus wide scholarships, students must have a 3.25 cumulative GPA or above.

 Animal Science Department Awards/Funds

 The purpose of the Educational Enhancement Fund is to encourage and support outside-of-classroom learning opportunities (including internships and Professional/Industry Meetings) for UCD undergraduate students whose majors are affiliated with the Animal Science Department.

 All applicants should have demonstrated service to the Animal Science Department.

 Applications for funding should be submitted 2 months in advance of when funding is needed.